You can select text on your screen to have it read aloud

 Voice

-In various countries such as the Netherlands, a clear shift towards the patient is central and the patient is a member of the caregiver’s team.
+In various countries, such as the Netherlands, there is a clear shift towards the patient in a central role and the patient an integral member of the caregiver team.

-The terms PROMS and PREMS appear everywhere but what do these actually mean?
+The terms PROMS and PREMS are now appearing everywhere as part of collecting the patient’s voice, but what do these actually mean?

 PROMs

 PROMs stands for Patient Reported Outcome Measures.
-This is a questionnaire that measures the experienced aspects of his/her health or function.
+This is a questionnaire that measures the patient’s experience in the aspects of his/her own health or function, The patient completes the measure, not a healthcare provider.

 PREMs

 PREMs stands for Patient Reported Experience Measure.
-This is a questionnaire that measures how the patient experiences the delivery of health care.
+This is a questionnaire that measures how the patient experiences the delivery of health care they receive.

 Why PROMs and PREMs?

-The use of PROMs and PREMs does not only affect the patient itself but can also be useful for other patients such as more data for research.
-What is also important is that these issues enable the patient to help themselves better and improve self-confidence.
-Self-reliance is also an important key word.
+The use of PROMs and PREMs does not only benefit the patient themselves but can also be useful for other patients for example, in compiling more data for research.
+What is also important is that these issues enable the patient to help better themselves and can lead to improved self-confidence.
+Self-reliance is also an important keyword as patients are further empowered in their healthcare journey.
+Culture change

-The culture should change from talking about the patient to talking to the patient.
-To nothing about us without us.
-This also requires a change in culture or behaviour in patients.
-Be more empowering.
-Ask questions.
-For this we have developed a separate leaflet: in conversation with the healthcare provider
+Culture change comes from talking about the patient to talking with the patient.
+The expression ”nothing about us without us” emblemizes the direction healthcare is shifting.
+This also requires a change in culture or behaviour in patients to be more empowered, to ask questions.
+To help patients advocate for themselves we have developed a separate leaflet